-1-11 UNSCHEDULED BLEEDING/SPOTTING ON HORMONAL CONTRACEPTIVE
+1-9 UNSCHEDULED BLEEDING/SPOTTING ON HORMONAL CONTRACEPTIVE

-1-12 POSTPARTUM FAMILY PLANNING
+1-10 POSTPARTUM FAMILY PLANNING

-The opportunity of providing postpartum family planning (PPFP) counselling and services starts from the time when a woman comes to the health facility.
-It is broadly divided into pre-pregnancy and antenatal check-up (ANC), during admission for delivery, latent phase of labour, immediately after delivery, within 48 hours of delivery (early postpartum period), after 48 hours to less than 6 weeks and more than 6 weeks (6 weeks to less than 6 months and 6 months to 1 year within delivery) of delivery.
-These are the points of contact which health worker can take as an opportunity to provide PPFP.
+The opportunity of providing Postpartum family planning (PPFP) counselling and services starts from the time when a woman comes to health facility.
+It is broadly divided into Pre-pregnancy, antenatal check-up (ANC), during admission for delivery, latent phase of labour, immediately after delivery, within 48 hours of delivery (early postpartum period), after 48 hours to less than 6 weeks of delivery and more than 6 weeks (6 weeks to less than 6 months and 6 months to 1 year within delivery) of delivery.
+These are the point of contacts which health worker can take as an opportunity to provide PPFP.